The 10 most innovative health companies of 2020

 For securing patients the lowest prices on their prescriptions

-RxSense’s business discount pharmacy business SingleCare connects some 20 million members with low prices on their prescriptions.
-It has grown the business 94% in the last year.
+RxSense’s pharmacy discount business SingleCare connects some 20 million members with low prices on their prescriptions.
+The business has grown 94% in the last year.

 8. Alma